 After the image has passed through the optics, it passes through a shutter, which rapidly opens and closes to control the length of exposure for each frame, and the gate, a rectangular mask that determines the physical size and aspect ratio of the recorded image, before striking either a piece of film or a digital sensor.

 A digital sensor creates an image by measuring the number of photons that strike it, creating a charge in a capacitor or diode.
 The more light, the greater the number of photons, and the greater the charge.
 Random small differences in charge from one pixel to the next create noise in the image.
 This noise can come from both the electronics of the camera itself and from simple statistical variation in the number of photons striking each pixel.
 Higher quality electronics (more expensive cameras) can reduce the first source.
-Lower sensitivity settings (ISO or ASA) can reduce the latter, at the cost of a lower shutter speed and thus greater susceptibility to motion blur.
+Higher sensitivity settings (ISO or ASA) can reduce the latter, at the cost of a lower shutter speed and thus greater susceptibility to motion blur.
 Larger sensors and higher resolutions reduce noise from both sources.